 - How I come up with my ideas, how I plan my writing and how I create my characters

 - A reading from my brand new Children’s Book series, ‘Chasing a Rugby Dream’, that I’ve written with legendary International Rugby player, James Hook.

 - A Q&A session where pupils can quiz me on anything about the life of an author, being inspired by the many sports people I’ve met and worked with, books that I’ve read, tips about writing…or anything else they care to mention!

 or drop me an email to email@example.com and I’ll endeavour to get back to you within 24 hours.

 Book Launch News!

-Read all about David’s latest series of children’s books, written with Wales and British and Irish Lions rugby legend, James Hook, here: ‘Chasing a Rugby Dream’
+Read all about David’s latest series of children’s books, written with Wales and British and Irish Lions rugby legend, James Hook, which are being published on 1 October 2020, here: ‘Chasing a Rugby Dream’

 My school visits are varied and range in content, dependent on the specific needs of the school concerned, ie whether it is a Primary or Secondary school.
 All my visits and literacy workshops are underpinned by my passion to share a lifelong love of reading and spreading to pupils the understanding of the importance of reading as a pillar to educational success and a gateway to future gainful employment.

 The following list is an example of what I offer on my visits.
 Dependent on the length of visit, some of my visits may be as short as an hour, or can be all day, working with different groups, classes, in the school throughout the day.
 I have also delivered longer projects, where I visit schools for a weekly session over a several weeks, to create more of a substantial writing project.
 I work with pupils across all Key Stages from Year 3 to Year 11.